 Chair, Associate Professor John Turner

-Professors Paul Josephson, Elizabeth Leonard, Raffael Scheck, Larissa Taylor, James Webb, and Robert Weisbrot; Associate Professor John Turner; Assistant Professor Arnout van der Meer; Faculty Fellow Sarah Duff; Visiting Instructor Lauren A. Parker
+Professors Paul Josephson, Elizabeth Leonard, Raffael Scheck, Larissa Taylor, and Robert Weisbrot; Associate Professor John Turner; Assistant Professor Arnout van der Meer; Visiting Assistant Professor Sarah Duff; Faculty Fellows Erik Reardon and Viktor Shmagin; Visiting Instructor Lauren A. Parker

 Requirements for the Major in History

 Eleven semester courses in history (of at least three credits each), to include History 276 (Patterns and Processes in World History); two 300-level courses; a senior research seminar at the 400 level; and at least one course in each of three areas: Category I (Africa, Asia, and world history), Category II (Europe, Russia, and the USSR), and Category III (Colonial and Native America/United States).
 At least two courses must be in premodern history, as designated by the department (a detailed list of the distribution of courses among the fields is available on the department website).

 Of the 11 courses for the major, no more than three may be at the 100 level.
 The two 300-level courses must be taken at Colby.
 All majors must also take a designated senior seminar (400-level) taught by a departmental faculty member in which they write a major research paper.
 The two 300-level courses and the senior seminar may also count toward fulfilling an area requirement.
 Students who choose to do an honors thesis during their senior year are still required to complete the senior seminar requirement.
 Many of these students choose to do the senior seminar in their junior year.